bcgov/nrtbs/README.md

 * Automatic trimming to fire AOI
 * Results will be output into a FIRE_NUMBER_barcs folder
 ## Dependencies
-* Windows: [please click here for instructions to install WSL prompt](https://learn.microsoft.com/en-us/windows/wsl/install) no admin privileges required in Windows
+* Windows: first [please click here for instructions to install WSL prompt](https://learn.microsoft.com/en-us/windows/wsl/install) no admin privileges required in Windows
-* Also compatible with Ubuntu Linux
+* Ubuntu Linux
 In both cases, the following commands are needed before running the application
 ```
 python3 -m pip install numpy matplotlib pandas rasterio geopandas
 sudo apt install gdal-bin gdal-dev
+* Also compatible with MacOS (use brew install instead of sudo apt install)
 ```
 ## Data Engineering
 * Have a look at p 1-2 of [CSRS abstracts](https://github.com/bcgov/wps-research/blob/master/doc/2024_csrs/2024_csrs_abstracts.pdf)